Stefan Stålhandske, Production technician at Emba Machinery.

 How has knowledge of how to use the instruments been secured?

 The software is user-friendly, but many of the users have never operated this type of equipment before.
 As a result, two training sessions have been conducted with Easy-Laser, lasting a total of 4 days.
 The training has been conducted at Emba’s premises, in machines under construction.
 The training, which intersperses theory with practical exercises, was divided up such that the participants began with basic geometrical measurements and hole centring in the first session.
-During the second session, the focus was on E975 and measurement of roll parallelism, as well as functionality checkings of detectors and levelling of laser transmitters.
+During the second session, the focus was on measurement of roll parallelism, as well as functionality checkings of detectors and levelling of laser transmitters.

 How were the measurements performed before and what added value does Easy-Laser provide?